gaucho1978/BACCAble/README.md

 - replyScaleOffset:				Once the parameter has been multiplied by replyScale, the result will be summed to replyScaleOffset
 - replyMeasurementUnit[7]:		It is a string appended at the end of the parameter string to define measurement unit.
 Too long strings will have measurement unit cutted and not shown on the dashboard.
 - replyDecimalDigits:			The parameter, after previous calculations, will be converted to string, and rounded to the specified number of decimal digits.

-Note2: if you change number of elements in the array, you shall update total number of elements in the variable total_pages_in_dashboard_menu.

 ## BACCABLE Compile Instructions